JebachristinaMoses/INTERACTIVE-QUIZ-APPLICATION/README.md

 DURATION:4 WEEKS

-MENTOR NAME:NEELA
+MENTOR NAME:NEELA SANTHOSH

-#with the help of tools like HTML, CSS, and JavaScript,  I have created an interactive and engaging quiz experience for users.
+#With the help of tools like HTML, CSS, and JavaScript,  I have created an interactive and engaging quiz experience for users.
 structured the content with HTML. styled the application with CSS. added interactivity with JavaScript.